GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ## Resource Realistic Sky GT New Horizons
-created by MajaProduction needs Optifine installed<BR>
-you find it in your resource folder<BR>
+A resource pack created by MajaProduction that needs Optifine installed, you can find it in your resource folder<BR>

 ---
 ## Modlist - NewHorizons

+Downloads can be found at http://downloads.gtnewhorizons.com - do not try to download and install using the links below, this is for reference.

 | Name | Version |
 | --- | --- |